 |Russia||2,000,000 km2||131,000,000||65.5||9,000 kg||0.01%||750 mgm-3||10,000||under 5%|

 Firstly, their supply of land relative to population is small (Russia) to tiny (China), which creates incentives for efficiency in land use.
-Efficiency in land use via high-density development encourages low emissions since public transport can be more viable economically due to the high cost of road space.
+Efficiency in land use via high-density development encourages low emissions, as when road space becomes expensive public transport becomes more viable economically.

-Secondly, this limited supply of land makes it possible for a free market to effectively conserve resources, since most of the land in China, Russia, India and the United States is too steep or too icy to be used for farming or housing.
+Secondly, this limited supply of land allows a free market to effectively conserve resources, since most land in China, Russia, India and the United States is too steep or too icy for farming or housing.
 This creates a natural system of conservation reserves without government interference.
 It is potentially superior to government-based systems, since governments may have a short-term focus on extracting resources from wildlife areas (e.g. timber, animal products) that a private owner would not.

 Thirdly, the very high fertility of their soils and oceans means environmental destruction is repairable, because soil replenishment is continuous and vegetation grows relatively rapidly.

-In Australia, by comparison, the last soil replenishment was 300 million years ago, so that if the fragile soil structure is destroyed by cropping it cannot replace itself.
-Australia’s vegetation also cannot grow rapidly on soils with negligible concentrations of P and chalcophile nutrients.
-Nonetheless, the extremely abundant land supply in Australia encourages exactly those land uses most likely to cause soil loss.
-Even with low yields, the supply of land is such that mechanised farmers can make profits unattainable in countries with expensive land.
-As input level increases, the ratio of yield from the Unenriched to that from the Enriched World increases, so the benefit of higher yields in the latter declines to insignificance.
-The next step in a free market - a step not taken because of its non-acceptance by the Enriched World’s masses - would be for farmers from the Enriched World to abandon farming and have the land converted to housing which would logically cause even more expansion of non-renewable farmland in Australia and Africa, with consequences that are likely to be severe because of the inherent unsuitability of their soils for exotic crops.
+In Australia, by comparison, the last soil replenishment was 300 million years ago, so that when Australia’s fragile soil structure is altered by cropping it cannot replace itself.
+Australia’s vegetation also grows slowly on soils with negligible concentrations of P and chalcophile nutrients.
+Nonetheless, the uniquely abundant land supply in Australia encourages exactly those land uses causing soil loss.
+Even with low yields, Australia’s supply of land is such that mechanised farmers can make profits unattainable with more dense populations.
+As input level increases, the ratio of Unenriched to Enriched World yield increases, multiplying the latter’s economic disadvantage.
+The next step in a free market – not taken for political reasons – would be for the Enriched World to wholly abandon agriculture and have farmland converted to housing.
+This would logically further expand “non-renewable” farmland in Australia and Africa, with unproven but probably severe consequences because of the inherent unsuitability of their soils for exotic crops.

-Also, for both economic and political reasons, there is no incentive in Australia to be energy-efficient.
-Rather, the incentive is to find the lowest-cost living possible, which tend to be exceedingly backward in energy-efficient practices (such as with the frequent use of 4x4s, expansion of coal-fired power, and extremely poor housing insulation leading to very high use of energy-guzzling air conditioners).
+For both economic and political reasons, there is no incentive in Australia for energy-efficiency.
+Rather, the incentive is to find the lowest-cost living possible.
+This tends to be exceedingly backward in energy-efficient practices.
+Examples are frequent use of 4x4s, expansion of coal-fired power, and extremely poor housing insulation leading to very high use of energy-guzzling air conditioners.

 Lastly, of course is fertility and population growth.
 Whereas Russia, China and India are affected by lowest-low fertility, Australia has near-replacement fertility and Liberal policies are likely to increase it, especially if they “take the plunge” with welfare cuts that in the Enriched World would have them overthrown by revolution.

-For all these reasons, along with the results of September’s election, there is no doubt that focusing only on the four “major” emitters is equivalent to a do-nothing policy.
-Australia must be a key part of all greenhouse negotiations and singled out for its extremely high per capita emissions if any hope of progress is to come.
+For all these reasons, along with the results of September’s election, focusing only on the four “major” emitters undoubtedly constitutes a “do-nothing” policy.
+Australia must be a central part of every greenhouse negotiation and singled out for its extremely high per capita emissions before any hope of progress exists.